x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-legacy-hybrid-public-folders.md

 > [!NOTE]
 > `Sync-MailPublicFolders.ps1` does not support modern authentication and works only with basic authentication.
 You must use an Exchange Online account that supports basic authentication.

-> [!NOTE]
+>
 > Before running the script, we recommend that you first simulate the actions that the script would take in your environment by running it as described above with the `-WhatIf` switch. <br/> We also recommend that you run this script daily to synchronize your mail-enabled public folders.

 ## Step 5: Configure Exchange Online users to access on-premises public folders

 A Microsoft 365 or Office 365 mailbox that is not represented by a MailUser object on-premises (local to the target public folder hierarchy) won't be able to access on-premises public folders.

 You can use the following command to identify such mailboxes: